coopdevs/coopdevs-treball-odoo-provisioning/README.md

 ### Default User `odoo`

-The default user `odoo` is for execute the Odoo service and is a superuser.
+Used to execute `odoo.service` and is a a superuser.

 ### Sysadmins

 The sysadmins are the superusers of the environment.
-They have `sudo` access without password for all commands and are in `odoo` group.
+They have `sudo` access without password for all commands.

 **They can execute `sysadmins.yml`, `provision.yml`, `deploy.yml` and `deploy_custom_modules.yml` playbooks.**

 ### Users (Developers)

-The users are users without `sudo` permissions.
+They are users without `sudo` permissions.
 They are in the `odoo` group and can execute the next commands withous password in `sudo` mode:

 ```
 sudo systemctl start odoo.service